Aiyara cluster

 An Aiyara cluster is a low-powered computer cluster specially designed to process Big Data.
 The Aiyara cluster model can be considered as a specialization of the Beowulf cluster in the sense that Aiyara is also built from commodity hardware, not inexpensive personal computers, but system-on-chip computer boards.
 Unlike Beowulf, applications of an Aiyara cluster are scoped only for the Big Data area, not for scientific high-performance computing.
 Another important property of an Aiyara cluster is that it is low-power.
 It must be built with a class of processing units that produces less heat.

 The name Aiyara originally referred to the first ARM-based cluster built by Wichai Srisuruk and Chanwit Kaewkasi at Suranaree University of Technology.
-The name "Aiyara" came from a Thai word literally an elephant to reflect its underneath software stack, which is Apache Hadoop.
+The name "Aiyara" came from a Thai word (literally meaning "elephant") to reflect its underlying software stack, which was Apache Hadoop.

 Like Beowulf, an Aiyara cluster does not define a particular software stack to run atop it.
 A cluster normally runs a variant of the Linux operating system.
 Commonly used Big Data software stacks are Apache Hadoop and Apache Spark.